Cormac O'Doherty

 Cormac O'Doherty (born 1996) is a dual player of Gaelic games, i.e. hurling and Gaelic football, who plays for Derry Championship club Slaughtneil and at inter-county level for the Derry senior hurling team.
-He usually lines out at midfield and is captain of the team for the 2021 season.
+He usually lines out at midfield and been captain of the team since the 2021 season.

 Career

 O'Doherty first came to Gaelic games prominence as a student at St Patrick's College in Maghera, winning consecutive MacRory Cup titles and a Hogan Cup title in 2013.
 He joined the Slaughtneil senior hurling and football teams.
-Since his debut as a dual player, he won six Ulster Club Championship titles and 13 County Championship titles across both codes.
+Since his debut as a dual player, he won 8 Ulster Club Championship titles and 17 County Championship titles across both codes.
 O'Doherty first appeared on the inter-county scene during a three-year tenure with the Derry minor team, before later winning an Ulster Championship title with the under-21 team.
 He was drafted onto the Derry senior hurling team in 2017 and won a Nicky Rackard Cup in his debut season.